 It is our honor to be able to uplift the voices, work, and leadership of womxn in our community, and we are excited to highlight these leaders in May: Hannah Kim, Grace Henricks and Carol Lee, Annie, Alyshia Macaysa, Virginia Luka, Sandra Jeong-Lane, Jenny Chu, Malo Ala’ilima, Kittie Kong, Olivia, Yahong Neirynck and BeiLei Zhu, and Wanna Lei.

 Stay tuned to APANO on Facebook, Twitter, and Instagram to recognize and learn about the courageous and inspiring efforts that these leaders are taking to support our communities during the COVID-19 outbreak.
-And read all the stories by following our Courage During COVID tag on our website.
+Read all the stories by following our Courage During COVID tag on our website or clicking the links below:

 Our Courage During COVID series will also feature three online community conversations for BIPOC.
-Join us on May 6 for the first of these events on the topic of “Community Reslience.”
+Join us on May 6, 2020 for the first of these events on the topic of “Community Resilience.”
 Register at bit.ly/resiliencematters

 This programming message brought to you by APANO Communities United Fund, a 501(c)(3) non-profit organization.